 Phase 1: Caution - Reduced Visibility.
-Travel on the field is be certain all equipment (radio, lights, etc.) is oper Phase 2: Restricted - Convoy Only Travel in the Field.
-Tra only.
-Radio communication between vehicles in the Phase 3: Closed - Critical or Emergency Travel Only.
-Trav
+Travel on the field is permitted using extreme caution.
+Reduce speed and be certain all equipment (radio, lights, etc.) is operating properly.
+Arctic gear is required.

+Phase 2: Restricted - Convoy Only Travel in the Field.
+Travel is permitted in convoys of two or more vehicles only.
+Radio communication between vehicles in the convoy is required.

+Phase 3: Closed - Critical or Emergency Travel Only.
+Travel will be by heavy equipment convoy only.